belle2/basf2/skim/doc/index-01-skim.rst

 Two command-line tools are provided to test the performance of a skim.
 They are available in ``skim/tools/stats/``.

-To test a skim, first check that the skim is listed in `skim.registry`, and that its name in the registry matches the name of the standalone steering file in ``skim/standalone/`` or ``skim/combined/``.
-This is necessary for ``submitTestSkims.py`` and ``printSkimStats.py`` to locate the skim steering files.
+To test a skim, first check that the skim is listed in `skim.registry` in the currently setup basf2 environment, and that its name in the registry matches the name of the standalone steering file in ``skim/standalone/`` or ``skim/combined/``.
+This is how ``submitTestSkims.py`` and ``printSkimStats.py`` get their lists of valid options and find the steering files to run.

 Run ``submitTestSkims.py``, which will submit small skim jobs on test files of MC and data using ``bsub``.
 For example,